retog/docker-thunderbird/README.md

 And thunderbird

-   ssh -X -p 2020 root@localhost DISPLAY=:200 xclock &
+   ssh -X -p 2020 root@localhost DISPLAY=:200 thunderbird &

 And attach to it with